balena-io/docs/pages/tools/cli.md

 #### --docker, -P &#60;docker&#62;

-Path to a local docker socket
+Path to a local Docker socket

 #### --dockerHost, -h &#60;dockerHost&#62;

-The address of the host containing the docker daemon
+The address of the host containing the Docker daemon

 #### --dockerPort, -p &#60;dockerPort&#62;

-The port on which the host docker daemon is listening
+The port on which the host Docker daemon is listening

 #### --ca &#60;ca&#62;